2/2/2021

 Analyst, Deutsche Bank

-So maybe starting with some of the order trends that you saw within Electrical, I'm not sure that the trailing 12 months trend really tells a story here, especially since, you know, we are seeing improvement into next year and your organic growth guidance.
-So, you know, Craig, maybe you could talk a little bit about what you're seeing in real time in the end markets and, you know, what's starting to show, you know, or what's continuing to show sequential improvement in the fourth quarter and into early 1Q?
+So maybe starting with some of the order trends that you saw within electrical, I'm not sure that the trailing 12-month trend really tells a story here, especially since we are seeing improvement into next year in your organic growth guidance.
+So, Craig, maybe you could talk a little bit about what you're seeing in real time in the end markets and what's continuing to show sequential improvement in the fourth quarter and into early 1Q.
+Sure.

 speaker